open-xchange/appsuite-middleware/documentation/monitoring/micrometer.md

 com.openexchange.metrics.micrometer.distribution.histogram.appsuite.http.requests=true
 ```

-With this configuration, the percentiles histogram for all value buckets is published.
+With this configuration, all but the `appsuite.httpapi.requests` metrics are published and for those metrics the percentiles histogram for all value buckets is published as well.
 It will produce an output as follows:

 ```bash
 # HELP appsuite_httpapi_requests_seconds HTTP API request times